salilab/modbase_utils/README.md

 This utility requires a local mirror of PDB in compressed mmCIF format.
 Use the `-r` command line option to point to the location of this mirror.
-It also needs the [python-ihm](https://github.com/ihmwg/python-ihm) library, to read the mmCIF files for any template structures.
+It also needs the [python-modelcif](https://github.com/ihmwg/python-modelcif) library, to read the mmCIF files for any template structures and to write the final mmCIF or BinaryCIF ModBase file.